 Urban areas are characterized by social, cultural, and economic activities taking place at separate locations forming an activity system.
-Some are routine activities, because they occur regularly and are thus predictable, such as commuting and shopping.
-There are also activities that tend to be irregular and shaped by lifestyle (e.g. sports and leisure) or by specific needs (e.g. healthcare and education).
+Some are routine activities because they occur regularly and are thus predictable, such as commuting and shopping.
+Some activities tend to be irregular and shaped by lifestyle (e.g. sports and leisure) or specific needs (e.g. healthcare and education).
 Such activities are usually related to the mobility of passengers.
-In addition, there are production activities that are related to manufacturing and distribution, whose linkages may be local, regional, or global.
+In addition, there are production activities related to manufacturing and distribution, whose linkages may be local, regional, or global.
 Such activities are usually associated with the mobility of freight.
-Since activities have different locations, their separation is a generator of passengers and freight movements, which are supported by transportation.
+Since activities have different locations, their separation generates passenger and freight movements.
 Therefore, transportation and land use are interrelated because of the locational and interactional nature of urban activities.

 The preferences of individuals, institutions, and firms have an imprint on land use in terms of their locational choice.
 The representation of this imprint requires a typology of land use, which can be formal or functional:

-Formal land use representations are concerned with qualitative attributes of space such as its form, pattern, and aspect and are descriptive in nature.
+Formal land use.
+Representations concerned with qualitative attributes of space such as its form, pattern, and aspect and are descriptive in nature.

-Functional land use representations are concerned with the economic nature of activities such as production, consumption, residence, and transport, and are mainly a socioeconomic description of space.
+Functional land use.
+Representations concerned with the economic nature of activities such as production, consumption, residence, and transport, are mainly a socioeconomic description of space.

 At the global level, cities consume about 3% of the total landmass.
 Although the land use composition can vary considerably depending on the function of a city, residential land use is the most common, occupying between 65 and 75% of the footprint of a city, excluding transportation.
 Commercial and industrial land uses occupy 5-15% and 15-25% of the footprint, respectively.
-There are also variations in the built-up areas that are commonly a function of density, level of automobile use, and planning practices.
-In automobile-dependent cities, 35 to 50% of the land-use footprint is accounted for by roads and parking lots.
+There are also variations in the built-up areas that are commonly a function of density, automobile use, and planning practices.
+In automobile-dependent cities, roads and parking lots account for 35 to 50% of the land-use footprint.
 Within a parking lot, about 40% of the surface is devoted to parking vehicles, while the remaining 60% is for circulation and access to individual parking spaces.
 These variations are the outcome of a combination of factors that reflect the unique geography, history, economy, and planning of each city.

 Land use, both informal and functional representations, implies a set of relationships with other land uses.
 For instance, commercial land use involves relationships with its suppliers and customers.
-While relationships with suppliers will dominantly be related to the mobility of freight, relationships with customers would also include the mobility of people.
+While relationships with suppliers will dominantly be related to the mobility of freight, relationships with customers will also include the mobility of people.
 Thus, a level of accessibility to both systems of circulation must be present for a functional transportation/land use system.
-Since each type of land use has its own specific mobility requirements, transportation is a factor of activity location.
+Since each land use type has specific mobility requirements, transportation is a factor of activity location.

-Within an urban system, each activity occupies a suitable, but not necessarily optimal location, from which it derives rent.
+Within an urban system, each activity occupies a suitable, but not necessarily optimal, location from which it derives rent.
 Transportation and land use interactions mostly consider the retroactive relationships between activities, which are related to land use, and accessibility, which is transportation-related.
 These relationships have often been described as a classic “chicken-and-egg” problem since it is difficult to identify the cause of change; do transportation changes precede land-use changes or vice-versa?
 There is a scale effect at play in this relationship as large infrastructure projects tend to precede and trigger land-use changes.
 In contrast, small-scale transportation projects tend to complement the existing land use pattern.
-Further, the expansion of urban land use takes place over various circumstances such as infilling (near the city center) or sprawl (far from the city center) and where transportation plays a different role in each case.
-For infilling, the value of land becomes high enough to justify developments despite potential congestion, while for sprawl, accessibility has improved enough to justify developments.
+Further, the expansion of urban land use takes place over various circumstances such as infilling (near the city center) or sprawl (far from the city center) and where transportation plays a different role.
+For infilling, land value becomes high enough to justify developments despite potential congestion, while for sprawl, accessibility has improved enough.

-Urban transportation aims at supporting transport demands generated by the diversity of urban activities in a diversity of urban contexts.
-A key to understanding urban entities thus lies in the analysis of patterns and processes of the transport-land use system since the same processes may result in a different outcome.
-This system is highly complex and involves several relationships between the transport system, spatial interactions, and land use:
+Urban transportation aims to support transport demands generated by the diversity of urban activities in diverse urban contexts.
+A key to understanding urban entities thus lies in analyzing patterns and processes of the transport-land use system since the same processes may result in a different outcome.
+This system is highly complex and involves several relationships among the transport system, spatial interactions, and land use:

 - Transport system.
 The transport infrastructures and modes that support the mobility of passengers and freight.
 It generally expresses the level of accessibility.

 - Spatial interactions.
 The nature, extent, origins, and destinations of the urban mobility of passengers and freight.
-They take into consideration the attributes of the transport system as well as the land use factors that are generating and attracting movements.
+They consider the attributes of the transport system and the land use factors generating and attracting movements.

 - Land use.
 The level of spatial accumulation of activities and their associated levels of mobility requirements.
 Land use is commonly linked with demographic and economic attributes.